Punisher: War Zone: Creative conflicts

 Marvel was an equal partner, but unfortunately when there were creative decision conflicts, Marvel would let Lionsgate be the tie breaker.
 I always regretted that I made a Marvel movie this way, because 99% of their notes were much better than the studios and I was more in tune with them.

-Alexander also noted that she did not have final cut of the film.
+Alexander also noted that she did not have final cut privilege of the film.